 Right next to Loch Lomond, you can find the most diverse sea life at the SEA Life Loch Lomond Aquarium, a centre that gives incredible walks through spacious exhibits for a multitude of beautiful sea creatures.

-With facilities that let you and your kids interact with some of the tamer wildlife, Sea Life Loch is a one of a kind place that you should definitely dedicate a few hours to.
+With facilities that let you and your kids interact with some of the tamer wildlife, Sea Life Loch is a one-of-a-kind place that you should definitely dedicate a few hours to.

 Tom Weir Statue